youngtaekiim/pullpiri/doc/docs/getting-started.md

 ## Limitations

 - Multi-node system and the resulting node-selectors have not yet been fully considered.
-- For better operation, recommend operating with `root` user.
+- For better operation, recommend operating with `root` user with selinux permissive mode.
 - `/etc/containers/systemd` folder is used for piccolo systemd service files.
 This cannot be changed.
-- `piccolo.ini` is installed during container build.
-Therefore, if any changes are made, you must re-run `make image`.
 - Because it is still an early version, it may sometimes take a lot of time to start/stop/update the container.
+- There may be other issues as well.

 ## Installation

 ### Before installation

-need some packages, disable firewall, disable selinux
+need some packages, disable firewall, permissive selinux

 ```bash
 # disable firewall